hackclub/camp/cohort_3/curriculum/workshops/todo/write_to_firebase.md

 Note however, if you refresh the page, everything is gone : /

-In the next part of the tutorial, we are going to make sure that our app loads the old data from firebase in addition to adding new data to firebase.
+In the next part of the tutorial, we are going to make sure that our app loads the old data from Firebase in addition to adding new data to Firebase.

 Next: [Loading Old Data from Firebase](loading_data.md)